-For Z06, ZR1 and Grand Sport models, the right rear compartment stores the battery and cannot be used for storage.
+For ZO6 and ZR1, and Grand Sport Coupe with a manual transmission, the right rear compartment stores the battery and cannot be used for storage.

 Notice: Do not store heavy or sharp objects in the rear storage compartments located in the hatch/trunk area.
 The objects could damage the underbody.